 Taking a Moment to Observe Before Taking Action

+Laundry appliances often operate quietly in the background of daily life, and their problems can seem sudden when they finally appear.
+When water remains in the drum, the natural reaction is to assume the worst.
 In many situations, the most helpful step is simply pausing to observe what the machine is doing.
 Listening for the pump, checking the position of the hose, and considering whether the problem developed gradually can reveal important clues.

-Frequently Asked Questions
+❓ Frequently Asked Questions

-Written by Muhammad Khalid
+Muhammad Khalid

 Pingback: 6 Reasons Washing Machine Stops Before Spin Cycle: What It Means and How to Fix It - fixapplab.com